 Hike in on the Two Med-Heart Butte Trail No. 101 to reach the put in.
 Take out on river-right at Heart Butte Cutt-off Road.

 Please respect the private property near the put-in and never block a road or gate.
 A Blackfeet Tribal Conservation Permit is required to use the take-out.
-These can be conveniently purchased at the gas station in East Glacier.
-They are $10 per year.
-Do not run his river without a conservation permit.
+These can be conveniently purchased online @ blackfeetfishandwildlife.net.
+They are $20 per year.
+Do not run this river without a conservation permit.
+Additionally, your boat will need to be inspected in Browning at the Blackfeet Fish and Game checkpoint.

 Boating on the reservation is open as of 5/10/17.
 The zebra mussel inspection station is located 1/4 west of browning on highway 2.
 Please help protect our waters from invasive species.
 Also the reservation could fine you up to 5000 dollars.
 Good run no wood as of 5/12/17.